-Second, if you have the Deluxe version of the software, you can use the iPad App to print labels.
+If you have the Deluxe version of the software, you can use the iPad App to print labels.

 BE AWARE - The app is currently only available in the US iTunes store and can only be used as a self-checkin station.